Vatican Railway: Freight

 The Vatican railway has been used primarily for importing goods.
 Extensive freight operations were witnessed before road transport became more common and less expensive.
 Although the volume has decreased, there are still regular freight services into the Vatican.

-Passengers

-There have been intermittent periods of ordinary passenger train operation into the Vatican, but in contemporary use the Vatican City station has only had regularly scheduled passenger service trains since 2015.
+After it ceased being used by the Pope, bringing freight to the Vatican from Rome became its main use until passenger services began in 2015.
+The railway was used for the transfer of Pope Pius X's relics under Pope John XXIII.
+While passenger services do now run, the line's main purpose is still for freight deliveries to Vatican City.

+Passenger transport